maqsoftware/Pehla-Class/LOCALIZE.md

 ```

 ### 2. Phonemes, syllables and words
 The file `assets/oc-literacy-gen/local/LOCALE/wordcomponents.xml` defines the key phonemes, consonant clusters and syllables present in the language.
-It also contains a curated set of high-frequency and culturally specfic words for learning the language.
+It also contains a curated set of high-frequency and culturally specific words for learning the language.

 Each `phoneme` has a unique `id` with the prefix `is`.
 In Swahili, the phonemes _a, th_ and _ng'_ are represented like this: